HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ it was a call about the cancellation” in the third sentence
+I am happy to lean it’s better to say” input data.”

 ★★★★★